 In the 1960s, the City of Los Angeles’ Civic Center was undergoing redevelopment and it notified Nishi that it could affect their facility.
 The Los Angeles Hompa Hongwanji Buddhist Temple began looking for a site to construct a new temple and campus.
 In 1966, it purchased the property at the corner of First Street and Vignes and began construction in 1968.
 After completing the project in November of 1969, the temple left the original structure and sold the building to the City of Los Angeles in 1973.

 The former temple building fell into disrepair over time.
 After the Japanese American National Museum was incorporated in 1985, it signed a 50-year lease the next year with the City of Los Angeles to renovate the structure and convert it into a museum with dedicated spaces for exhibitions, collections, and public programs.
-In 1987, the historic building, along with the north side of First Street stretching all the way to the old Union Church structure on Judge John Aiso Street, was designated as part of the Little Tokyo Historic District by the National Register of Historic Places.
+In October 1986, the historic building was designated as a Los Angeles Historic-Cultural Monument.

 Given the former Buddhist temple’s historic status, the renovation became more time consuming and expensive than originally estimated.
 To bring the building’s structure up to modern earthquake code, it was necessary to center-core into the brick walls from the roof to ground level.
 28 six-inch diameter core holes were drilled, steel No. 9 rebars were inserted, and the holes were packed with epoxy fill.
 This allowed the brick walls to flex and not collapse when the 1994 6.7 Northridge earthquake caused millions of dollars of damage to similar structures.